finfet/kestrel-doc/content/docs/security-information.md

    decryption could be attempted with both keys if the recipient is unsure.
 2. The recipient decrypts the noise handshake message.
 If successful, this results in the decrypted payload key and sender's public key.
-3. The ciphertext is decrypted using the chunked encryption format with a key derived from the payload key.
+3. The ciphertext is decrypted using the chunked encryption format with the file encryption key derived from the payload key.
 The sender's public key is displayed upon successful decryption.

 ## Password Encryption